- Students with disabilities on Professional Courses in Trinity College Dublin

-At Disability Service registration, usually on entry students are provided with supports such as examination and academic reasonable accommodations.
+At Disability Service application, usually on entry students are provided with supports such as examination and academic reasonable accommodations.
 Level 1 should apply to all new entrants on professional courses who are unsure of any need for placement supports, or who need to discuss supports with the course placement co-ordinator.
 The LENS report will state the following:

 - Student is encouraged to discuss any disability supports required on professional course and placement with the Academic contact and/or Placement Co-ordinator of their course.
 Student can be referred back to Disability Service for placement planning supports - Level 2 - Placement Planning, if and when required.